Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 ```
 <img width="322" alt="image" src="https://github.com/Sheidahbb/Association-between-NO2-and-Human-Mobility/assets/113566650/721086a0-95e2-48f9-a527-80aff8adb63f">

+<a name="mo"></a>
+# 3.1.3 Reading and Preparing the Mobility Datasets

-**Mobility data for the years 2020, 2021, and 2022 is read, concatinated using pandas, and then needed columns are selected for furthur analysis :**
+**Mobility data for the years 2020, 2021, and 2022 is read and concatenated using pandas, and then needed columns are selected for further analysis:**
 ```python
 d1 = pd.read_csv('2020_US_Region_Mobility_Report.csv')
 d2 = pd.read_csv('2021_US_Region_Mobility_Report.csv')